Hedgehog with ticks on face

 If you are a hedgehog rescue or help with hedgehogs, there is a risk that ticks could pass onto you from a hedgehog in care.
 Please always check your skin thoroughly after handling any hedgehogs.
 You can read more about Lyme Disease, passed on via tick bites, here.

 Along with ticks, hedgehogs can occasionally be found with fleas although this is very rare and may also be a sign of illness.
-I have also noticed fleas this Summer on very young hoglets that have been orphaned and have been struggling in the hot weather.
+Orphaned hoglets are also often afflicted.

 Silver wildlife jewellery